- Training and coaching in research-based literacy strategies

 Deeper community involvement

-By committing to a year of AmeriCorps service, Reading Corps tutors build a deeper connection and dedication to their community.
-In addition to daily tutoring service, Reading Corps provides the opportunity to participate in community service projects and activities throughout the year, becoming more active citizens and furthering their impact beyond their tutoring service.
+By committing to a term of AmeriCorps service, Reading Corps tutors build a deeper connection and dedication to their community.
+In addition to daily tutoring service, Reading Corps provides the opportunity to participate in community service projects and activities throughout the year.
+Through these opportunities, members become more active citizens and further their impact beyond their tutoring service.

 Education award and student loan forbearance

-If a tutor is making payments to a federally-backed education loan, payments can be put into forbearance during his or her year of service.
+If a tutor is making payments to a federally-backed education loan, payments can be put into forbearance during the term.
 Upon successful completion of the program, the accrued interest will be paid by the National Service Trust.
 Learn more about loan forbearance on the AmeriCorps website.

-Alternatively, instead of using your Segal AmeriCorps Education Award to cut student loan debt, consider the Public Service Loan Forgiveness Program, in which the federal government forgives the balance of your student loans if 1) you have worked full-time for a qualified non-profit for 120 months and 2) have made consistent payments toward your student loan debt.
-If you are on an income-based repayment plan, you could potentially save tens of thousands of dollars.
-Calculate the amount you would be expected to save through the PSLF program and income-based repayment by using the income-based repayment calculator
+When deciding how to best use your Segal AmeriCorps Education Award, take into consideration the Public Service Loan Forgiveness Program, in which the federal government forgives the balance of your student loans if 1) you have worked full-time for a qualified non-profit for 120 months and 2) have made consistent payments toward your student loan debt.
+If you are on an income-driven repayment plan, you could potentially save tens of thousands of dollars.